 Why am I an RGD?I am very proud to be part of an association that promotes and protects our graphic design profession.
 RGD’s commitment to quality and competence is key to ensuring the continuation of great work and the implementation of best practices throughout the industry.

 What is my most memorable RGD moment?Studio Tours and DesignThinkers Conferences

 Why am I a designer?Design is just in my blood, something that came naturally to me.
 I have a strong passion for designing with my clients end results at top of mind.
 I love working closely with vendors to achieve the best quality printing results!

 Why should you hire me?I am best known for my flawless efficiency and reliability.
-I always complete your job on time and within your budget!
+I always complete jobs on time and within budget.